NeutroniumCore/Neutronium.BuildingBlocks/README.md

 By provided MVVM bindings compatible with Wpf, Neutronium is an unopinionated framework that leave the users free to build its application logics.

+Neutronium.BuildingBlocks fills the gap between an hello-world example and a complete application by solving some common challenges such as routing, dependency injection or layer isolation.

 ## API